 Germany’s third largest city after Berlin and Hamburg, Munich has been voted the one most Germans would prefer to live in.
-Most of the top art museums are clustered together in the ‘Kunstareal’ (Art Area), a two square kilometre district around the Königsplatz (King’s Square) – a concentration perhaps unique in the world.
-Between them they cover more or less the entire history of art to the present day.
+Most of the top art museums are clustered together in the ‘Kunstareal’ (Art Area), a two square kilometre district around the Königsplatz (King’s Square).
+Between them they cover more or less the entire history of art.

 Featured artists include (deep breath) Dürer, Rembrandt, Da Vinci, Rubens, Bosch, Cranach, Van Dyck, Raphael, Titian, Bruegel, Canaletto, Guardi and many more, while subjects range from still lifes, religious tableaux and battle scenes to fantastical landscapes and portraits of the great and good.
 There is also a series of special exhibitions.

-“Rediscover the 19th Century” is the mantra at the Neue Pinakothek (New Picture Gallery), which holds masterpieces by major pioneers of modern art such as Max Liebermann, Edouard Manet, Claude Monet, Vincent van Gogh and Paul Cézanne.
-The original gallery was founded by King Ludwig I as Europe’s first public museum dedicated to contemporary art.
-Destroyed in WWII, it was replaced by the current building in 1981.
+“Rediscover the 19th Century” is the mantra at the Neue Pinakothek (New Picture Gallery), which holds masterpieces by major pioneers of modern art such as Max Liebermann, Edouard Manet, Claude Monet, Vincent van Gogh and Paul Cezanne.
+The original gallery, which was destroyed in WWII, was founded by King Ludwig I as Europe’s first public museum dedicated to contemporary art.
 There are regular themed exhibitions.
-Please note: While the museum is closed for renovation, a selection of its 19th century works is on display in the Alte Pinakothek and the Schack Collection.
-See below.

-Sometimes referred to by locals as “die dritte” (the third), the Pinakothek der Moderne (Modern Picture Gallery) was created to consolidate into one collection works from municipal galleries throughout the city, effectively making it four museums under one roof.
+Sometimes referred to by locals as “die dritte” (the third), the Pinakothek der Moderne (Modern Picture Gallery) was created to consolidate works from municipal galleries around the city into one collection, effectively making it four museums under one roof.
 The four corners of the Le Corbusier-like building are connected by a central, domed rotunda, with each corner dedicated to a special collection: art, architecture, design and works on paper.
 Along with a permanent exhibition of works by over a hundred goldsmiths on loan from the Danner Jewellery Collection, it is one of the world’s largest museums for modern and contemporary art and craft.

-Many major 20th century painters, sculptors, photographers, installation artists and film- and video-makers are represented, while there are works on paper by Dürer, Rembrandt, Michaelangelo and Da Vinci.
+Many major 20th century painters, sculptors, photographers, installation artists and film- and video-makers are represented, and there are also works on paper by Dürer, Rembrandt, Michaelangelo and Da Vinci.
 Architecture is represented by drawings, blueprints, photographs, models and computer animations.

-Opened in in 2009, the Museum Brandhorst is Munich’s newest art museum (not counting the Lenbachhaus extension – see below).
-It is also the most spectacular, with its striking, multi-coloured facade composed of 36,000 vertical ceramic louvres in two dozen different coloured glazes.
+The Museum Brandhorst is arguably Munich’s most spectacular art museum, with its striking, multi-coloured facade composed of 36,000 ceramic louvres in two dozen different coloured glazes.
 At any one time around 200 works from the permanent collection of 700 are on display.
 These include about 100 by Andy Warhol and 60 by Cy Twombly (the largest collection outside the US).
 One of the rooms, an irregular octagon, was built especially to house Twombly’s Lepanto cycle, a painting in twelve parts.

 Funded by the leading German portraitist Franz von Lehnbach (1836-1904), the City Gallery in the Lenbachhaus (or simply the Lenbachhaus) has gained a striking, new extension to the beautiful, Tuscan-style villa Lenbach built for himself and his collection.
 The new facade gleams gold and the spacious entrance hall is topped by a huge glass sculpture hanging down like a rainbow-hued stalactite.